ultralapse/chess/README.md

 ## Contributing
 This project places a high emphasis on code quality.
 The C++ code has no linting errors and tries to conform with the Google C++ Style Guidelines.
 Pull requests are encouraged, but not required to follow the aforementioned style.

+On UNIX-like operating systems you can build the program by running `./build.sh`.
+On Windows, you can run `cmake -B build -G Ninja`, then cd build, then `ninja`.